ammarshah/learn_react/README.md

 # Learn React

-This is a sample project while learning React from [React 18 for Beginners](https://codewithmosh.com/p/ultimate-react-part1) course by Most Hamedani.
+This is a sample project while learning React from [React 18 for Beginners](https://codewithmosh.com/p/ultimate-react-part1) course by Mosh Hamedani.

 ## How to setup